DAIOS-AI/mindscript/README.md

 # Write the name of an important researcher in the given field.
 let researcher = oracle(field: Str) -> {name: Str}
 ```
+That's it!
 This creates an anonymous oracle with formal type `Str -> {name: Str}` and informal
-type `Write the name of an important researcher in the given field.` guiding the
+type "Write the name of an important researcher in the given field." guiding the
 generation of the output (i.e. informal types get added to the LLM prompt).

 We can then use the oracle as if it were a function:
 ```
 > researcher("physics")